M.S. IN SPORT MANAGEMENT

 Transfer of Credit

 Only graduate-level (5000-7999) work with a letter grade of B or better is eligible for transfer of credit.
-A maximum of 15 transfer credits are allowed.
-This total can include no more than 9 credits from institutions approved by UF, with the balance obtained from post-baccalaureate work at the University of Florida.
-Credits transferred from other universities are applied toward the degree requirements, but grades earned are not computed in the student’s grade point average.
+A maximum of 9 transfer credits are allowed from institutions approved by UF (12 if in the BS/MS combined degree program), with the balance obtained from post-baccalaureate work at the University of Florida.
+Approved credits transferred from other universities are applied toward the degree requirements, but grades earned are not computed in the student’s grade point average.
 Acceptance of transfer of credit requires approval of the student’s supervisory committee and the Dean of the Graduate School.

 Petitions for transfer of credit for a master’s degree must be made during the student’s first term of enrollment in the Graduate School.

-The supervisory committee is responsible for using established criteria to ensure the academic integrity of coursework before accepting graduate transfer credits.
+The supervisory committee is responsible for using established criteria to ensure the academic integrity of coursework before submitting a request to the Graduate Program Assistant for a transfer of credit petition.

 Time Limitation